jdittrich/visualUserResearch/guideVisualResearch.md

 ### Managing the flow between topics and templates over the course of the session

-After you feel that you got enough information on a particular topic you can transition to another one.
+When you feel that you got enough information from a particular perspective you can transition to another perspective.
 Let’s say you started by talking about the flow of a workday.
 Now you got an overview and you want to know about the activities the participant does.

 <div class="gallery three">
   ![](images/VisResearchCafe_U7U8U9_Social_small-640x476.png)